t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 (another looong list...)
 {% endhighlight %}

+- although it is necessary to go through a looong list of files.

 Information on the blog 4. suggests that it is possible also to specify gdb the directory with sources doing eg: